Multiple tepee poles and a river are silhouetted against a dawn sky.

 Glacier

 A showcase of melting glaciers, alpine meadows, carved valleys, and spectacular lakes.
-With over 700 miles of trails, Glacier is a paradise for adventurous visitors seeking wilderness steeped in human history.
+With over 700 miles of trails, Glacier is a paradise for adventurous visitors seeking a landscape steeped in human culture.
 Relive the days of old through historic

 A front view of the ranch house.